 - 6-9 point improvement: 150 hours+

 You now know the approximate number of hours you'll need to study for the ACT over the course of a month.
 But how should you spread out these hours each week?
 Each day?
-Below, we offer you numerous study plan options based on the amount of study time to which you'll need to commit.
+Below, we offer you different study plan options based on the amount of study time you'll need to commit to.

 But first, a brief reminder: always choose a study plan that’ll work well for you.
 Don’t opt for a plan that’ll require you to study excessively on weekdays if you know this type of plan will wear you out easily.
-Take time to consider your commitments, and be realistic about when and how often you’ll actually be able to study.
+Consider your commitments, and be realistic about when and how often you’ll actually be able to study.

 And now, here are our study plans!

-Light: You Want to Improve Your Score by 0-1 PointsThis easily manageable plan requires a total of 10 hours in a month, which comes out to about two and a half hours each week.
-Your best options for this plan are:
+Light: You Want to Improve Your Score by 0-1 PointsThis easily manageable plan requires a total of 10 hours in a month, which comes out to about two and a half hours a week.
+Your best options for this plan are as follows:

 - 2 hours and 30 minutes, once a week